i9shankar/ps-bitbucket/README.md

 ## To start with

 Set BitBucket server URL and login Credentails, This will be used for all the command you run.
-In most cases, to get all full information, its good to have `admininstrator` access level.
+In most cases, to get full information, its good to have `admininstrator` level access.

 ### Set server URL
 ```powershell